dotnet/docs/docs/architecture/dapr-for-net-developers/actors.md

 ## Summary

 The Dapr actors building block makes it easier to write correct concurrent systems.
 Actors are small units of state and logic.
-They use a turn-based access model which saves you from having to write error-prone thread-safe code.
+They use a turn-based access model which saves you from having to use locking mechanisms to write thread-safe code.
 Actors are created implicitly and are silently unloaded from memory when no operations are performed.
 Any state stored in the actor is automatically persisted and loaded when the actor is reactivated.
 Actor model implementations are typically created for a specific language or platform.
 With the Dapr actors building block however, you can leverage the actor model from any language or platform.

 Actors support timers and reminders to schedule future work.
 Timers do not reset the idle timer and will allow the actor to be deactivated when no other operations are performed.
 Reminders do reset the idle timer and are also persisted automatically.
 Both timers and reminders respect the turn-based access model, making sure that no other operations can execute while the timer/reminder events are handled.